dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/introduction-dot-net-aspire/observability-and-dashboard.md

    - The frontend is built using Microsoft's Fluent UI Blazor component library.
    - Apps communicate with the dashboard using the OpenTelemetry Protocol (OTLP).
-   - A resource server provides information about app resources (e.g., resource listing, console logs, command execution).
+   - A resource server provides information about app resources.
+This information includes resource lists, console logs, and command execution.
    - The dashboard communicates via gRPC to the resource server.

 1. **Security**: